 A hands-on course designed to introduce students to major spreadsheet programs used in the workplace today.
 The class uses guided lab sessions to build skills in the basic and advanced functions of spreadsheet applications on either the Apple Macintosh or the IBM PC.
+Also offered online through Weekend College.
 (Alt) (Spring)